vrshetty/blogmagazine/readme.txt

 https://github.com/justintadlock/breadcrumb-trail - GPL V2 or later

 == Credits ==
-https://wordpress.org/themes/lekh/ Use their library to this theme - (GPL License)
+https://wordpress.org/themes/lekh/ Use their library to develop this theme - (GPL License)

 == Changelog ==